Typhoon Yagi Weakens After Leaving Dozens Dead In Vietnam, China, Philippines - UrduPoint

 Typhoon Yagi Weakens After Leaving Dozens Dead In Vietnam, China, Philippines

-Ha Long, (APP - UrduPoint / Pakistan Point News - 8th Sep, 2024) Typhoon Yagi weakened to a tropical depression on Sunday, after killing over a dozen people, tearing roofs off buildings, sinking boats and triggering landslides across Vietnam.
+Ha Long, (APP - UrduPoint / Pakistan Point News - 9th Sep, 2024) Typhoon Yagi weakened to a tropical depression on Sunday, after killing more than a dozen people, tearing roofs off buildings, sinking boats and triggering landslides across Vietnam.

 The typhoon had left a trail of destruction and two dozen people dead across southern China and the Philippines before it ravaged Vietnam.

+The storm killed 21 people and injured 229 in Vietnam, state media reported late Sunday.

-A family of four was killed on Sunday after heavy rain caused a hillside to give way and collapse onto a house in the mountainous Hoa Binh province of northern Vietnam, according to state media.
+Among the victims was a family of four killed after heavy rain caused a hillside to collapse onto a house in the mountainous Hoa Binh province of northern Vietnam, according to state media.

-On Sunday afternoon, six more people, including a newborn baby and a one-year-old boy, were killed in a landslide in the Hoang Lien Son Mountains of northwestern Vietnam.
+On Sunday afternoon, six people, including a newborn baby and a one-year-old boy, were killed in a landslide in the Hoang Lien Son mountains of northwestern Vietnam.

-The slide was triggered by heavy rains and high winds after Yagi made landfall on Saturday, but authorities are yet to attribute the deaths to the storm.
+The slide was triggered by heavy rains and high winds after Yagi made landfall on Saturday.

 Recent Stories